bdickason/bdickason.com/posts/social-thinkers-solo-thinkers.md

 After years of struggling with writer’s block, I realized: **I’m a social thinker.**

-<blockquote class="pull-quote"><p>A good friend will surprise you by helping you say things you've known but could never find the words to express. <a href="https://twitter.com/david_perell/status/1277484415715663872">-David Perell</a></p></blockquote>
+> A good friend will surprise you by helping you say things you've known but could never find the words to express. [-David Perell](https://twitter.com/david_perell/status/1277484415715663872)

 Social Thinkers solve problems by conversing.
 Like a game of tennis, they bounce ideas back and forth to shape them and twist them.
 Each volley leads to new insights and sparks of creativity.